ManojChandran/Object_Oriented/Chapter 3 - Class deep dive/README.md

 > Things to think on:</br>
 > Yes, we know about class...what else?
-> Is there any guidelines to create a class?
+> 1. What are the Industry specific guidelines to create a class?

 # Efficient class